 Reasons for Procedure

-- Low calcium levels in the blood (more common if all four glands are removed)
+- Low calcium levels in the blood (usually temporary)

 - Wound infection

 - Skin tethering—tissues and skin may become attached to the voice box or windpipe

 - Damage to nerves, which can cause problems like paralyzed vocal cords

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications, such as: